codefresh-io/onprem/openshift/README.md

 # Installing Codefresh on openshift

 ### Abstract
-* we are creating codefresh openshift project
+* all codefresh assets are running in separate "codefresh" openshift project
-* we use "admin" serviceAccount in codefresh project which gets admin role in the project only
+* some of the services use serviceAccount in codefresh project which gets admin role in the project only
-* we create SecurityContextConstraints assigned to system:serviceaccount:codefresh:admin
+* we need SecurityContextConstraints which allows privileged securityContext to be assigned to system:serviceaccount:codefresh:admin
+* helm tiller is running in "codefresh" project with project-admin role and doesn't have any cluster wide privileges
+* we need to create routes for our frontend services

 ### Creating Project with admin role and sec content
 As system-admin create codefresh Project, ServiceAccount and SecurityContextConstraints